On formulas and fractional exponents for umbral operators: Known expressions for umbral operators

 \subsection{A formula of Garsia and Joni}

 The first formula ever published is due to Garsia and Joni \cite{garsia1977}: \begin{formula} \end{formula} where $\E f(x) := f(0)$ is the operator of evaluation at the origin.
-This result is in fact its own extension of the Taylor expansion in a different direction from the expansion theorem. \begin{proof} Let $\psi := \phi^{-1}$, then according to \cite[Thm.~3.3]{beauduin2024}, $\psi$ is the umbral operator for the delta operator $f(D)$.
-Expanding $E^y$ into powers of $f(D)$ via the expansion theorem, and applying the result to a polynomial $p(x)$ yields
+This result may be viewed as an extension of Taylor expansion in a direction different from that of the expansion theorem \cite{rota1973,beauduin2024}. \begin{proof} Let $\psi := \phi^{-1}$.
+According to \cite[Thm.~3.3]{beauduin2024}, $\psi$ is the umbral operator associated with the delta operator $f(D)$.
+Expanding $E^y$ into powers of $f(D)$ via the expansion theorem \cite[Thm.~3.1]{beauduin2024}, and then applying the result to a polynomial $p(x)$, yields

-We use \cref{e:expansion} in the following calculation, where $x$ and $y$ indices on operators denotes the variable onto which the operator acts:
+We use \cref{e:expansion} in the following computation, where subscripts such as $x$ and $y$ indicate the variable on which the operator acts:

-Finally, we notice the equality of the operators. \end{proof}
+This proves the equality of the operators. \end{proof}